Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_tuto_12_rag_chatbot_langchain4j/guide.en-gb.md

 }
 ```

-Note that the chatbot will use the streaming mode, as explain in the [Memory Chatbot with LangChain4j](/pages/public_cloud/ai_machine_learning/endpoints_tuto_10_memory_chatbot_langchain4j) tutorial.
+Note that the chatbot will use the streaming mode, as explained in the [Memory Chatbot with LangChain4j](/pages/public_cloud/ai_machine_learning/endpoints_tuto_10_memory_chatbot_langchain4j) tutorial.

 ### Test the chatbot without knowledge base

-As you can see below, the LLM gives an answer, but not the expected one 😅.
+As you can see below, the LLM gives an answer, but not the expected one.

 ![chatbot-without-rag](images/without-rag.png){.thumbnail}

 This is not a surprise, since the model was trained before OVHcloud created AI Endpoints.
-The model does not this platform.
+The model does not know this platform.

 That is why we are going to create a knowledge base, to improve the LLM's answers.